pgirard/blind/README.md

 ### decrypt(encrypted, key)

-Decrypts the string of encrypted data using the binary-encoded key.
+Decrypts the string of encrypted data using the binary-encoded key (optional if _encryptKey_ is set).
 Returns the plain text value.
 Wraps [crypto.Decipher](http://nodejs.org/api/crypto.html#crypto_class_decipher).